Take it from a trained teacher; making math fun to learn is just like making anything fun to learn. It takes 3 magic ingredients:

 For older learners, the stock market can also provide fascinating real-world applications of math concepts.

-8. Follow a recipe and make learning sweet
+8. Follow a recipe

 Perhaps the greatest application of math found in everyday life, right—baking cookies!
 Deliciousness aside, all you’re doing when following a recipe is executing an equation.